 During pregnancy, mother and fetus are connected by the placenta and umbilical cord.
 This system, which runs from the interior of the uterus to the fetus' bellybutton, allows for the vital transfer of materials to and from the developing baby.

 Normally, the umbilical cord attaches to the center of the placenta.
 Rarely, the umbilical cord does not attach, or "insert," in the proper location.
 There are two types of cord insertions that raise concerns.
 The first is marginal cord insertion.
 The second is velamentous cord insertion which is associated with vasa previa, a potentially dangerous combination that can cause complications.

-The placenta and umbilical cord are temporary organs, delivered along with the baby at birth, which allow for the transportation and exchange of materials between mother and fetus via blood vessels.
+The placenta and umbilical cord are temporary organs, delivered along with the baby at birth, which allows for the transportation and exchange of materials between mother and fetus via blood vessels.

 Within the placenta, nutrients and oxygen pass from maternal blood vessels to fetal blood vessels.
 Conversely, waste products like carbon dioxide pass from fetal blood vessels to maternal blood vessels so they can be eliminated by the mother's body.
 The placenta facilitates exchange between blood vessels via diffusion, so fluids from the mother and fetus never mix.Types of Abnormal Cord Insertion

-In a marginal cord insertion, which occurs in 8.5% of pregnancies, the umbilical cord attaches to the edge of the placenta instead of the central placental mass.
+In a marginal cord insertion, which occurs in 8.5% of pregnancies, the umbilical cord attaches to the side of the placenta instead of the central placental mass.
 So the umbilical cord is attached to the placenta in the wrong place.
 Why is that a problem if it is still attached?
-The placenta is thinner at the edges, and therefore less able to structurally support the umbilical cord.
+The placenta is thinner at the edges.
+This makes the placenta less able to structurally support the umbilical cord.
 The good news is that sometimes marginal cord insertion will correct itself over time.

-In a velamentous cord insertion, the umbilical blood vessels insert into the amniotic sac instead of the placenta.
+In a velamentous cord insertion (VCI), the umbilical blood vessels insert into the amniotic sac instead of the placenta.
 This type of abnormal cord insertion is less common, occurring in only .5-2.4% of pregnancies, but also more dangerous due to its connection with vasa previa.Vasa Previa and Velamentous Cord Insertion

 In velamentous insertion scenarios, the vessels of the umbilical cord are partially removed from their usual protective covering.
 Additionally, blood vessels run through part of the amniotic sac, the membrane that contains the fetus, instead of traveling directly from the umbilical cord to the placenta.